ODM2App/ODM2APP/README.md

 ii) <b>data_ins</b>: each operation will be saved with tha date (yyyy,mm,dd, hh:mm) of the data entry.
 2. All tables within the physical schema have small leters
 # Contributors
+This project is actively supported by:
+Pierluigi Cau
+Davide Muroni
+Carlo Milesi